-Even if you are not a professional photographer or you don’t own that gorgeous expensive camera, you can still capture great photographs if you know how to properly tweak your camera settings and choose the right shutter speed, aperture, exposure and lens.
-You can also use more advanced techniques such as reflectors or natural light in order to dramatically improve the results of your photos.
+Even if you are not a professional photographer or you don’t own that gorgeous expensive camera, you can still capture great photographs if you know how to properly tweak your camera settings and choose the right shutter speed, aperture, exposure, and lens.
+You can also use more advanced techniques such as reflectors of natural light in order to dramatically improve the results of your photos.

 Below, I put together for you some of the fundamental settings for your camera in order to improve your portrait photography.
 You’ll learn tips on choosing the right lens, using aperture and shutter speed correctly, and maximizing flash and white balance.

 And for some portrait inspiration, you can check my article: 50 Beautiful Portraits to get you Inspired

 Use the Right Lens